Hammarn/1MB335/Lab4.md

 ### Step 1: Perform a first annotation with GeSeq

 Open [GeSeq](https://chlorobox.mpimp-golm.mpg.de/geseq.html) in your browser.
-On the left hand side of the page under 'FASTA file(s) to annotate' click 'Upload files', and select the appropriate file (your error-corrected, circularized, reoriented .fasta file from Session 3).
+On the left hand side of the page under 'FASTA file(s) to annotate' click 'Upload files', and select the appropriate file (your COX1 reoriented .fasta file from Session 3).

 Next, click the appropriate boxes to indicate that this is a circular genome and select the correct sequence source (**mitochondrial**).
 We suggest leaving the rest of the options available on the left hand side at their default settings.